PCMDI/pcmdi.github.io/staff/Xie/index.md

 * Co-Lead of the Climate Science Working Group of the DOE BER Advisory Committee (BERAC) Subcommittee on International Benchmarking for BER (2022)
 * Member of the GEWEX Global Atmospheric System Studies (GASS) Panel (GASS), (2018 – )
-* Lead for the GASS diurnal cycle of precipitation project, (2018 - )
+* Chair of the GASS diurnal cycle of precipitation project including more than 10 major modeling groups around the world, 2018 – present.
+* PI of the subproject of the WCRP Transpose-AMIP project: “On the Correspondence between Short- and Long- Timescale Systematic Errors in Transpose-AMIP II Experiment Models.”
+(2012-2014).
-* Co-Chair for the US ARM-EU Collaboration Working Group in identifying and sharing initial and evaluation datasets for Large Eddy Simulations (LES) and Global Climate Models (GCMs) (2013).
+* Co-Chair of the US ARM-EU Collaboration Working Group in identifying and sharing initial and evaluation datasets for Large Eddy Simulations (LES) and Global Climate Models (GCMs) (2013).
-* Chair for the DOE ASR “Quantification of Uncertainty in Cloud Retrievals (QUICR)” Focus Group (2011 - 2015).
+* Chair of the DOE ASR “Quantification of Uncertainty in Cloud Retrievals (QUICR)” Focus Group (2011 - 2015).
 * Co-chair of the DOE ACME-ARM-ASR (AAA) Coordination Meeting to foster a more collaborative multi-lab work environment across DOE climate programs supporting ACME, 2015
 * Co-chair of the annual ARM developer meeting, 2013 - present
 * Co-chair or co-session convener for national and international conferences and workshops (AGU, AOGS, ARM, ASR, ACME)